rhuss/rhuss.github.io/_posts/2014-10-13-Docker-Maven-Plugin-Rewrite.md

 Early this year when I searched the Web, I couldn't find a good Docker build integration, so I decided to write my own [docker-maven-plugin][3] to back my use case.
 Today you find nearly a dozen of Maven plugins for your Docker business.
 However, only four plugins ([alexec][4], [wouterd][5], [spotify][6] and [rhuss][7]) are still actively maintained.
 A later blog post will present a detailed comparison between those four plugins (or come to my [W-JAX][8] session), but this post is about the evolution of the `rhuss` plugin.

-It turned out that the plugin works quite well, people liked it and starred it on GitHub, and it also provides some unique features like creating Docker images from [assembly descriptors][9].
+It turned out that the plugin works quite well, people liked and starred it on GitHub.
+It provides also some unique features like creating Docker images from [assembly descriptors][9].

 But I was not happy.